YiMihi/elm-with-jwt/authentication-in-elm-intro-to-elm-and-calling-an-api.md

 ## Chuck Norris Quoter App

 We're going to build an app that does more than echo "Hello world".
-We're going to connect to an API, register, log in, and make authenticated requests--but we'll start simple.
+We're going to connect to an API to request and display data and [in part two](https://github.com/YiMihi/elm-with-jwt/blob/master/authentication-in-elm-adding-authentication.md), we'll add registration, login, and make authenticated requests--but we'll start simple.
 First we'll display a button that appends a string to our model each time it's clicked.

 Once we've got things running, our app should look like this: